alsiola/form-and-function/README.md

 If this looks long-winded then say hello to some built in validators!
 Currently we provide the following:

+* `validation.required` - Is the value defined, with a length of > 0 when converted to a string
 * `validation.atLeast` - Is the value at least some length.
 * `validation.atMost` - Is the value at most some length.
 * `validation.numeric` - Is the value numeric only.